1998 FA Cup final

 The 1998 FA Cup final was a football match between Arsenal and Newcastle United on 16 May 1998 at the old Wembley Stadium, London.
 It was the final match of the 1997–98 FA Cup, the 117th season of the world's oldest football knockout competition, the FA Cup.
 Six-time winners Arsenal were appearing in their thirteenth final, whereas Newcastle United, having also won the competition six times, appeared in their eleventh final.
-It was the third time both teams faced each other in a FA Cup final; Newcastle won the previous two encounters in 1932 and 1952.
+It was the third time the teams had faced each other in a FA Cup final; Newcastle won the previous two encounters in 1932 and 1952.

 Each team had progressed through five rounds to reach the final.
 Arsenal's victories were close affairs and the team required three replays, two of which ended in penalty shootouts.
-Newcastle's progress was more comfortable by comparison and needed only one replay in the fourth round, against Stevenage Borough.
-Arsenal entered the match as favourites; a fortnight prior the club won the Premier League and aimed to complete the club's second league and cup double.
+Newcastle's progress was more comfortable, and they needed only one replay in the fourth round, against Stevenage Borough.
+Arsenal entered the match as favourites; a fortnight earlier, they had won the Premier League and they aimed to complete the club's second league and cup double.

-Watched by a stadium crowd of 79,183 and a British television audience of more than seven million, Arsenal took a first half lead through Marc Overmars.
+Watched by a stadium crowd of 79,183 and a British television audience of more than seven million, Arsenal took a first-half lead through Marc Overmars.
 Newcastle's performance improved in the second half, and striker Alan Shearer almost equalised when his shot hit the inside of David Seaman's post.
 Moments later the league champions extended their lead when Nicolas Anelka was put through to score.
 Arsenal's victory was heralded by the English press, and the club capped off its memorable season with an open-top bus parade.
 It was Arsène Wenger's first FA Cup triumph as a coach; he went on to win six more finals in a 22-year spell at the club to become the competition's most successful manager.